Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Towards a new classification of galaxies

-In Figure \ref{fig:kmeans}, first row, we show the five projections of the principal component analysis to the stellar circular curve of the 82 E--Sd galaxies (Sec. \ref{SS:pca}) with color coding corresponding to the morphological types of the galaxies.
-The second row shows the cluster labels that are derived after applying the five-dimensional $k$-means clustering technique, considering the projection of all five main principal component eigenvectors, plotted in the panels.
-The color coding and symbols correspond to the four dynamical groups identified by this method.
-Given the appearance of these four classes, we describe them as: \emph{Round-Peaked} (RP, black filled circles), \emph{Flat} (F, blue empty diamonds), {\it Slow-rising} (SR, green stars), and \emph{Sharp-Peaked} (SP, red filled triangles).
+In the left-hand panel of Fig. \ref{fig:kmeans}, we show the two projections of the PCA to the stellar circular curve of the 238 E1--Sdm galaxies (Section \ref{SS:pca}) with colour coding corresponding to the morphological types of the galaxies.
+The right-hand panel shows the cluster labels that are derived after applying the two-dimensional $k$-means clustering technique, considering the projection of the two main PC Eigenvectors, plotted in the panels.
+The colour coding and symbols correspond to the four CVC groups identified by this method.
+Given the appearance of these four classes, we describe them as: \emph{slow-rising} (SR, black filled pentagons), \emph{flat} (FL, blue filled squares), {\it round-peaked} (RP, green filled circles), and \emph{sharp-peaked} (SP, red filled triangles).